Skip to content

 sudo systemctl stop prexorcloud-controller

-# controller-2 acquires leases within ~lease-timeout seconds.
+# controller-2 acquires leases within the lease timeout.

 # Verify on controller-2: